Issues for Mailing list of the UML testing Profile Revision Task Force

 here for this issue's archive.

-Source: Motorola (Mr. Paul Baker, Paul.Baker(at)motorola.com)
+Source: Motorola (Mr. Paul Baker, nobody)

 Nature: Uncategorized Issue